tbmreza/hh200/README.md

 #### 1. Fail fast (compromising test percentage)
 Well-functioning system-under-test is the only thing that should matter; we're dodging the need for skipping cases in test scripts.
-Furthermore, such systems developer can only work on one bug at a time.
-We'd rather them start working on it sooner!

 #### 2. Regex, random, time batteries (compromising binary size)
 hh200 comes bundled with a full expression language BEL evaluator.